 Designs of Sundry Articles… is a fascinating source for those wishing to chart the Leeds Pottery’s growth and popularity.
 The company’s growth period is shown by their use of foreign language indexes, which indicate healthy overseas trade.
 The existence of the second edition, with 85 extra products, shows that this enterprising firm was keen to meet demands for new Leedsware.
 Another interesting feature is the continuation of products – pieces in the original 1783 edition are still present in the c.1814 version.
 This shows that earlier products were still on sale around 30 years later – evidence of the firm’s lasting appeal.

 However, the books also include a stark reminder that success did not last.
 One of the copies of the c.1814 version contains two handwritten inscriptions on the fly-leaf.
 The first reads:

 “Received from Mr. Routh the Liquidator of the Leeds Pottery Co., Decr.
 20 1878.
 J Rhodes”

 The second inscription, written in a different hand, reads:

 “Carried on by Rd.
 Britton and Sons who became bankrupt in 1878-“

 The inscriptions were written shortly before the closure of the Leeds Pottery, during a period when the company faced bankruptcy and changed owners numerous times.
-The Pattern Books were presumably passed to new owners whenever the company changed hands.
+The copies of Designs of Sundry Articles… were presumably passed to new owners whenever the company changed hands.
 The inscriptions are therefore a testament to the Leeds Pottery’s dying throes, before it finally ended in 1881.